Shell

 iptables

-, even if the node itself links toiptables-nft
+, even if the node itself links toiptables-legacy

 . nsenter